nicklockwood/SwiftFormat/Rules.md

 ## numberFormatting

 Use consistent grouping for numeric literals.
+Groups will be separated by `_` delimiters to improve readability.
+For each numeric type you can specify a group size (the number of digits in each group) and a threshold (the minimum number of digits in a number before grouping is applied).

 Option | Description
 --- | ---